-Whoever set up your data warehouse set up some “interesting” flows of data from a variety of systems and databases using SQL code, custom code and connectors to connect to APIs, and a few macros to connect to local files.
+Whoever set up your data warehouse set up some “interesting” flow of data from a variety of systems and databases using SQL code, custom code, and connectors to connect to APIs, and a few macros to connect to local files.

 Plus, they likely set up a local database to hold some supporting data.
 The data warehouse becomes a supported system— and it must be backed up and maintained like all other IT systems that are critical to the company.
 Once launched, a few things will inevitably happen.